 Top Five Triggers for Diaper Rash

-When baby’s skin in the diaper area is exposed to moisture for too long, it can develop an irritation called diaper rash.
-In general, the drier baby’s diaper area is, the better you’ll be able to prevent diaper rash in the first place.
-Still, there are certain diaper rash triggers to know about.
+When skin in the diaper area is exposed to moisture for too long, it can develop an irritation called diaper rash.
+In general, the drier baby’s diaper area is, the more likely you’ll be able to prevent diaper rash.
+Still, there are certain diaper rash triggers to keep in mind.

 - Getting older.
 Diaper rash gets more common when babies reach 9-12 months.
 A few things happen in this window.
 Babies sit up longer and move more, causing their skin to press harder against diapers, and possibly chafe.
-Also, babies eat more solid foods around this age, which can help trigger diaper rash, too.
+Also, babies eat more solid foods around this age, which can also trigger diaper rash.

 - Having diarrhea.
 Diaper rash is all about extra moisture.
 This stuff counts too and can irritate skin even more.